-- 4.6.
-To apply for the additional hours, foster parents must apply directly to the LA there is no requirement to apply via the childcare service. - 4.7.
-When initiating an application, foster parents are required to inform the child's social worker. - 4.8.
+To apply for the additional hours, foster parents must apply directly to the LA - there is no requirement to apply via the childcare service.
+When initiating an application, foster parents are required to inform the child's social worker.
 A designated individual, as determined by the LA, will counter-sign the foster parent's application to confirm eligibility.
-This may be, for example: - The child's social worker; or - A supervising social worker; or - An independent reviewing officer appointed by the LA to protect the child's interests throughout the care planning process. - 4.9.
-In some cases, the LA may deem it appropriate for the application not to have a second signature this will be agreed between the LA and foster parent before the application is made.
-The signed form (by the parent only) will be sent directly to the contact within the LA who is responsible for issuing codes. - 4.10.
+This may be, for example:

+- The child's social worker; or - A supervising social worker; or

+• An independent reviewing officer appointed by the LA to protect the child's interests throughout the care planning process.

+In some cases, the LA may deem it appropriate for the application not to have a second signature - this will be agreed between the LA and foster parent before the application is made.
+The signed form (by the parent only) will be sent directly to the contact within the LA who is responsible for issuing codes.

 The LA has the flexibility to develop a policy and procedure for establishing the eligibility of children in foster care.
-Any process developed will be proportionate, flexible and aligned with existing process as far as possible, with the focus being ensuring consistency with a child's specific care plan. - 4.11.
+Any process developed will be proportionate, flexible and aligned with existing process as far as possible, with the focus being ensuring consistency with a child's specific care plan.

 All foster parents will have access to the LA's locally agreed policies and procedures for determining eligibility.
-In particular, foster parents will be provided with the following: - The role of the designated person - Who the designated person is and how to contact them - What evidence the foster parents should be expected to provide - · How the foster parent should pass the form to the LA - How/if the evidence will be stored once the form is completed and approved - The timeframe by which the designated person will response to any application this will be no later than four weeks from the receipt of the application - 4.12.
-Where the LA determines that an application for the additional hours is not consistent with a child's care plan, they will not be eligible, regardless of whether parents satisfy the other criteria outlined in paragraph 5.1. - 4.13.
+In particular, foster parents will be provided with the following:

+- The role of the designated person - Who the designated person is and how to contact them - What evidence the foster parents should be expected to provide - How the foster parent should pass the form to the LA - How/if the evidence will be stored once the form is completed and approved - The timeframe by which the designated person will response to any application this will be no later than four weeks from the receipt of the application

+Where the LA determines that an application for the additional hours is not consistent with a child's care plan, they will not be eligible, regardless of whether parents satisfy the other criteria outlined at the start of this section.

 Where an application is approved, details will be entered onto the eligibility checking system where a record will be created for the child.
-Once the code is generated, this will be sent to parents via email and the child's social worker will be informed that the code has been issued. - 4.14.
-Once foster parents have received the code, the process is the same as that outlined in section 3 of this policy. - 4.15.
-Foster parents will be required to re-confirm their eligibility every three months and will be prompted in advance of the deadline. - 4.16.
+Once the code is generated, this will be sent to parents via email and the child's social worker will be informed that the code has been issued.
+Once foster parents have received the code, the process is the same as that outlined in the Eligibility for 30 hours free childcare section of this policy.

+Foster parents will be required to re-confirm their eligibility every three months and will be prompted in advance of the deadline.
 The LA is free to determine the exact evidence required from foster parents to re-confirm eligibility, which will be made clear to parents during the initial application.
-At a minimum, the LA will be satisfied that: - The placement is still ongoing; - Accessing the additional hours is still consistent with the child's care plan; and - The foster parents are still engaging in paid work outside their role as a foster parent.
+At a minimum, the LA will be satisfied that:

+- The placement is still ongoing; - Accessing the additional hours is still consistent with the child's care plan; and - The foster parents are still engaging in paid work outside their role as a foster parent.
-4.17.

 If a foster parent is unhappy about the decision made by the LA, they should follow the LA's complaints process and contact the child's social worker.

-5. Application timetable
+5. [Updated] Application timetable

-- 5.1.
-A child is deemed to be of nursery-age from the beginning of the term following their third birthday. - 5.2.
-Parents may register their interest in a place at the nursery at any time
+A child is deemed to be of nursery-age from the beginning of the term following their third birthday.
+Parents may register their interest in a place at the nursery at any time.
+[New] Early registration does not guarantee your child a place.